-2 shootings, 2 days, 2 miles: US inequality microcosm bared
+2 shootings, 2 days: In Kenosha, a microcosm of US strife

 To Pugh, it was a way to do something positive to respond to the city’s pain, to show the kids that people could come together.

 The violence, the vandalism, all of it, had brought her to tears the day before.
-Protesters who are angry about Blake’s shooting should be, she said.
-But the destruction also broke her heart.
+She sees residents channeling anger into peaceful protests, “and they should be,” she said.
+But the destruction broke her heart.

 She’s seen online commenters ask: How can you be upset about that?
 Doesn’t fighting for people’s lives matter more than things?